 and that transmitting, obtaining possession of, demonstrating, advertising, or requesting the transmission of, the article is justified as being for the public good.

-[Section 101 amended by No. 30 of 2003 s.
+[Section 101 amended: No. 30 of 2003 s.
 41(2).]

 102. Restricted material, offences as to

 (1) A person must not use a computer service to transmit restricted material to a minor.